-Even NBA teams don’t use yo-yo test: Boden Westover, Director of Marketing at Catapult Sports
+‘Even NBA teams don’t use yo-yo test,’ says Catapult Sports’ marketing director

 Westover reckons that for starters different athletes respond differently based on their body metabolism and lung capacities.
 Moreover, he believes that because cricket is a game of varied skills – hand-eye coordination, body balance, footwork, head position and reflexes – the yo-yo test might not be a sufficient indicator of a player’s readiness to last a match.

 “It’s good for generic movement analysis.
 But it is not for measuring fitness or performance,” Westover said.
 NBA and Collegiate basketball which witnesses similar post-to-post runs, had long realised the futility of the yo-yo to determine selection.
 The yo-yo test is under scrutiny because the Indian management has turned it into a hard and fast eligibility criterion.

 For all the latest Sports News, download Indian Express App